adobe/OSAS/README.md

 * ***field_names:*** What fields to combine
 * ***absolute_threshold:*** Minimum absolute value for occurrences to trigger alert for
 * ***relative_threshold:*** Minimum relative value for occurrences to trigger alert for
+* ***group_by***: when this field is set (not None), statistics are built around the groups obtained using the values of the specified attribute names.
+The same explanation as the one above applies here

 **KeywordBased**
 * This is a rule-based label generators.
 It applies a simple tokenization procedure on input text, by dropping special characters and numbers and splitting on white-space.
 It then looks for a specific set of keywords and generates labels accordingly